esl405/final-project-equity-valuation-esl405/README.md

 # final-project-equity-valuation-esl405
-Final Project for ESL405
+Final Project for ESL405 (Version 1.0)

 This is based on the README.md from Professor Rossetti (https://github.com/prof-rossetti/nyu-info-2335-201905/tree/master/projects/robo-advisor)

-Issues requests to the [AlphaVantage Stock Market API](https://www.alphavantage.co/) in order to provide automated stock or cryptocurrency trading recommendations.

 ## Prerequisites